More cases of diphtheria recorded among asylum seekers

 Last month, the immigration minister told MPs asylum seekers with symptoms of diphtheria would be put into isolation after the UKHSA said there has been an “increase” in the number of infections among those coming to the UK.

-Robert Jenrick said migrants showing signs of the highly-contagious disease will be separated for a “short period” at the Manston migrant processing centre in Kent or held in a “designated isolation centre” while they are treated.
+Robert Jenrick said migrants showing signs of the highly-contagious disease will be separated for a “short period” at the Manston migrant processing centre near Ramsgate or held in a “designated isolation centre” while they are treated.

 Any asylum seekers who may have the infection but are already in hotels will be told to isolate in their rooms while they are treated.